reyesaldasoro/reyesaldasoro.github.io/_pages/teaching.md

 author_profile: true
 ---

-<p> I have been teaching for a long *long* time and I have delivered many *many* modules.
-Here is a list of the modules and institutions:</p>
+I have been teaching for a long *long* time and I have delivered many *many* modules.
+Here is a list of the modules and institutions:

 <h3>City, University of London (2013- )</h3>